r-dube/pickingflowers/nz.md

 Vodafone and Spark have rolled out 5G in New Zealand and their networks' performance appears to be satisfactory to customers.
 2degrees has not fully rolled out a 5G network (in January 2022) - partially due to financial constraints, including previous reliance on Huawei vendor financing.

-## Andrew Bowater's claims
+## Huawei's claims
+In \[YouTube2019\], Huwaei's deput CEO for New Zealand - Andrew Bowater - makes several claims regarding Huawei and its direct competitors.
+We document these claims below fact-check them against publicly availble documentation.

-### 2019 Statements
+### Ownership
-"We are ...
+Huawei statement: "We are ...
 100% owned by our own staff."

+Huawei has an opaque ownership structure.
+Most of Huawei's own personnel are not fully aware of their employer's ownership structure.

+### Record of wrongdoing
-"GCHQ has never never found any evidence of deliberate wrong doing by Huawei nor any state inteference from China or any suggestion of counter-espionage..."
+Huawei statement: "GCHQ has never never found any evidence of deliberate wrongdoing by Huawei nor any state inteference from China or any suggestion of counter-espionage..."

-"... everything we do in the UK and New Zealand apart looking at all source code and nothing has been found"
+While GCHQ may not have found evidence of deliberate wrongdoing, there is other publicly available evidence of wrong doing by Huawei executives and managers.

+### Competitor's R&D
-"...
+Huawei statement: "...
 [Nokia, Ericsson] manufacture and do their product development in China like us, the key difference being that their headquarters are in Europe"

-"...
-The core is critical and it's only through the core that you could manipulate a network..."
+Nokia and Ericsson are not just headquartered in Europe - unlike Huawei, they do most of their research and development outside of China and outside the direct ifluence of the CCP.

+### American companies
-"America no longer had any skin in the [wireless telecom] market...
+Huawei statement: "America no longer had any skin in the [wireless telecom] market...
 Nortel, Sun and the other competitors .... had all disappeared..."

+Nortel was a Canadian (not U.S.) company.
+CCP directed operations accelerated Nortel's demise.
+Sun was never a wireless equipment vendor.
+It was acquired by and is now integrated into Oracle.

 ## Conclusions from New Zealand's experience